Deutsche Version

 Botanical Boundaries - to be continued.

-With bookart by Katya Dimova, Till Verclas, Regina Anzensberger, Uwe Klos and more
+With bookart by Katya Dimova, Till Verclas, Regina Anzenberger, Uwe Klos and more.

 Ken Campbell: „Headlong:Headstrong - A Life in Print“

-Artist's books by the outstanding British book artist Ken Campbell, who passed away in 2022
+The exhibition displays a selection of artist books by British artist Ken Campbell, who passed away in 2022.

 Galerie DRUCK & BUCH